yuliadm/mixComp/paper.md

 ---
-title: 'mixComp: An R package for estimating complexity of a mixture mixture'
+title: 'mixComp: An R package for estimating complexity of a mixture'
 tags:
   - R
   - mixture distribution